-Another gorgeous day A little hot, but I'll take it any day over our winter.....
+Another gorgeous day Smiling A little hot, but I'll take it any day over our winter.....
 Summer just isn't long enough here in New England.

 I think we hit at least 90 today; low humidity which is always good.
 Here's some pictures from around the garden